yassineteimi/istio-service-mesh/docs/traffic_management.md

         - if the destination’s host is outside Istio service mesh (e.g. AWS RDS endpoint), __non-mesh service needs to be added using a service entry__
     - Sidecars

-During AIDC MVP, I didn't implement all of this traffic management features, only the most important ones, obviously because of the project deadline.
+In my personal experience, I didn't implement all of this traffic management features, only the most important ones, obviously because of the project deadline.

-Here are the priioritized traffic management design implemented:
+Here are the prioritized traffic management design implemented:

 ## Timeout configuraiton for Resilience Testing using VirtualService